 Westpoint has been a proud local supplier of whole, natural and organic foods for 25 years.
 We take pride in our wholesome products, but we are more than just a business.
 We are also health nerds who like to educate and spread the message on healthy eating!
 Our ultimate goal is for customers to enjoy our products without any doubts.
-We hope this post will help you clear some uncertainties.
-If you have other questions you wish to inquire, please don’t hesitate to email us at email@example.com!
+This post is designed to answer some of our most frequent customer inquiries that we receive quite often.
+If you have other questions you wish to inquire about, please don’t hesitate to email us at firstname.lastname@example.org!

 Is your Baking Soda aluminum-free?

 Yes.
 Our Baking Soda is mined from natural deposits and is naturally aluminum-free.
 We decided to remove the “no aluminum” statement from our Baking Soda label to avoid any misinterpretation that being aluminum-free is a special quality of our product.
 Our Baking Soda is still the same and it contains no aluminum.